wardbradt/go-ethereum/MEV_spec_v0_2.md

 ## Backwards Compatibility

-This change is not affecting consensus and is fully backwards compatible.
+This change is not affecting consensus and is fully compatible with Ethereum specification.

+Bundle formats are not backwards compatible and the v0.2 bundles would be rejected by v0.1 MEV clients.

 ## Security Considerations

-`MEV bundles` that are awaiting future blocks must be stored by the node and it is important to ensure that there is a mechanism to ensure that the storage is limits are not exceeded (whether they are store in memory or persisted).
+`MEV bundles` that are awaiting future blocks must be stored by the node to ensure that the storage limits are not exceeded (whether they are store in memory or persisted).